-Let’s get past the confusion and angst that countless business owners endure when trying to generate ideas.
+Let’s get past the confusion and angst that countless professionals experience when trying to generate ideas.
 Let’s make things easy.
 Remember, even seasoned marketers and bloggers get stuck occasionally.

 No one expects you to be a professional writer so take the pressure off of yourself!
 You have plenty of knowledge hat potential customers need and want from you.
 All we have to do is get it out of your head…I promise it won’t hurt!

 Here are five ways to overcome writer’s block:

 1.Write a “Top 10” post.
 Listen in on a webinar that features an influencer in your niche.
 Record it and take some notes so you can compile a list of takeaways for people who missed it.
 Be sure to credit the source with a live link.
 Here’s an example.

 2. Interview someone.
 Connect with a popular blogger, public figure or influencer in your industry.
 Ask them to be your guest on a Facebook Live or Zoom interview.
 Jot down 5-10 questions and talking points to keep the conversation moving.
 Then transcribe the interview and use it as a written blog post.
 If you’re still getting comfortable with video, ask your guest to do a phone interview.
 Use a free conference call service so you can record the call.
 (Be sure to tell your guest this before you start the interview!)
 Write a simple Q&A format for your post.

 3. Become “Life’s Little Observer.”
 Be curious.
 Search hashtags related to your ideal customer and niche.
 Maximize “social listening” by eavesdropping on chats and monitoring Facebook and LinkedIn groups.
 What’s the buzz today or this week?
 Is there an event happening in your community or online?
 Pay attention to current events and competitor’s blogs.
 We all have the same resources and technology.
 The key is to be resourceful.